FrancescoSaverioZuppichini/PyTorch-Deep-Learning-Template/README.md

 # Pytorch Deep Learning Template
-### A clean and simple template to kick start your project
+### A clean and simple template to kick start your next dl project 🚀🚀
 *Francesco Saverio Zuppichini*

 This template aims to make it easier for you to start a new deep learning computer vision project with PyTorch.
 The main features are: